rileys-trash-can/content_search/README.md

 ---

-yes, I know go isn't support to be used with makefiles but idc
+yes, I know go isn't suppost to be used with makefiles but idc